liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 and deploying their own OSGi plugins, which contain a class implementing the [Tracking Action Interface](https://github.com/liferay/liferay-apps-content-targeting/blob/master/content-targeting-api/service/com/liferay/content/targeting/api/model/TrackingAction.java).

-OSGi plugins can be quickly hot deployed and undeployed, managing their own dependencies and providing new services that other OSGi plugins can consume.
+OSGi plugins can be quickly hot deployed and undeployed, manage their own dependencies, and provide new services that other OSGi plugins can consume.
 In the case of a tracking action OSGi plugin, it is consumed by the Audience Targeting application.